 It is the policy of the College not to notify local/campus law enforcement when sexual misconduct occurs, unless a victim wishes or there is an emergency threat to health or safety.
 Victims have the option to notify law enforcement directly, or to be assisted in doing so by campus authorities.
-If requested, campus officials can facilitate reporting to campus or local law enforcement, but may also respect a victim's request not to do so.
+CCC informs victims they have the right to decline notification of authorities regarding sexual misconduct claims in the CCC Civil Rights Policies and Procedures, Student Sexual Misconduct Guide and in person during preliminary inquiries.
+If requested, trained campus officials can facilitate reporting to campus or local law enforcement, but may also respect a victim's request not to do so.
 Local Law Enforcement Phone Numbers